vulncheck-oss/cli/readme.md

 ## Installation

-`vci` is available for MacOS, Linux, and Windows.
+`vulncheck` is available for MacOS, Linux, and Windows.
 You can download precompiled binaries from our [releases page](https://github.com/vulncheck-oss/cli/releases/latest)

 > [!NOTE]
 > Support for package managers is coming soon.

 ## Configuration
-* Run `vci auth login` to authenticate with your VulnCheck account.
+* Run `vulncheck auth login` to authenticate with your VulnCheck account.
-* Alternatively `vci` will respect the `VC_TOKEN` environment variable.
+* Alternatively `vulncheck` will respect the `VC_TOKEN` environment variable.
-* `vci auth` by itself will show other options like checking your status and logging out.
+* `vulncheck auth` by itself will show other options like checking your status and logging out.

 ## Available commands